Teachers, principals, and their unions have a hard job to do.

 Unions play a crucial role in arming educators with the guidance and support they’ll need to carry them through the tough hurdles of strikes.
 By offering supportive and proven mental health tools like Starling Minds to manage their stressors, unions can proactively minimize the adverse effects job actions have on members now, and in the future.

-Learn why unions like the BCTF chose Starling as their mental health platform by getting in touch with us – we’d love to talk.
+Learn why education unions and associations chose Starling as their mental health platform by getting in touch with us – we’d love to talk.